Anna Fison: Life

-Fison was born in Suffolk in 1839 as the last of twenty children born to Thomas Fison and his second wife, Charlotte.
-She and her siblings were keen on fairy tales despite the disapproval of her parents.
-They would tell tales about fairies including Tom Tit Tot and Cap o'Rushes.
+Fison was born in Suffolk in 1839, the last of twenty children born to Thomas Fison and his second wife, Charlotte.
+She and her siblings were keen on fairy tales, despite their parents’ disapproval, and would tell stories about fairies, including Tom Tit Tot and Cap o'Rushes.
 She was educated well both in Europe and in London, and she took a strong interest in languages whilst living with one of her brothers in Oxford.
-There she met Charles Williams of Jesus College who passed on to her his enthusiasm for Eisteddfods and the Welsh language.
+There, she met Charles Williams of Jesus College, who passed on to her his enthusiasm for Eisteddfods and the Welsh language.
+Her brother Lorimer Fison was an anthropologist.

-In 1851 she married David Walter Thomas and they brought their four children up in the Welsh culture while living at Bangor.
+In 1851, she married David Walter Thomas.
+While living in Bangor, they had four children, who they brought up with Welsh culture.
 Their children included Evan Lorimer Thomas.
-Fison was an enthusiast for education and she organised evening classes for the local quarryman.
+Fison was an enthusiast for education and she organised evening classes for the local quarrymen.
 She taught herself Welsh and wrote poetry.
-She got to hear of the research being undetaken by the folklorist Charles Hindis Groome about stories of Suffolk.
-She wrote to him and told him of the stories from her childhood including the Rumpelstiltskin-type story Tom Tit Tot and the Cinderella type story Cap O Rushes.
+When she heard about the research being undertaken by the folklorist Charles Hindis Groome about stories from Suffolk, she wrote to him and told him stories from her childhood, including the Rumpelstiltskin-type story Tom Tit Tot and the Cinderella-type story Cap o’Rushes.
 These stories were later taken up by Edward Clodd.

-Fison was part of the movement who hoped to redesign the Welsh Eisteddfods during the 1870s and the 1880s.
+Fison was part of the movement which aimed to revive the Welsh Eisteddfods during the 1870s and the 1880s.
 Her bardic name was Morfudd Eryri.
-In 1883 she attended the National Eisteddfod in Cardiff and she won a prize for her poem, written in English, about Llandaff.
-Her poem about the death of Prince Abert for the Eisteddfod was said to have got Queen Victoria to ask for 100 copies.
+In 1883, she attended the National Eisteddfod in Cardiff and won a prize for her poem about Llandaff, which was written in English.
+It is said that Queen Victoria asked for 100 copies of her poem about the death of Prince Albert.

-She did translation work of noted works into and out of Welsh and also from German.
+She translated noted works into and out of Welsh and also from German.
 In 1884, she was considered as a candidate for the Modern Languages chair at the University College of North Wales in Bangor, but she was not chosen.